-Other Features of the MS in Health Care Administration
+Other Features of the MHA in Health Care Administration

 There are a number of online health care administration degree programs to choose from, so why study at Utica College?
 Here are some of the unique features of our online program compared to other graduate health care administration programs in the country.

 - :: A 100 percent online format that allows working professionals to balance personal, professional, and academic commitments.

 - :: Virtual residencies that don't require students to travel to campus to complete the residency requirements of the program.

 - :: A final project based on a real-world issue or a challenge in students' current work environments that emphasizes the practical application of learning concepts.

 Here are a few interesting tools, valuable tips and other resources in articles, industry links, and press releases to increase your healthcare industry knowledge and assist you as you pursue your education goals.
 Utica College provides strong support, resources and services to help you achieve your career goals.
 We are dedicated to the education, development, and success of the next generation of health care administration professionals, and will do whatever we can to help you achieve your career goals.

 Download the Health Care Administration Course Map in PDF format to learn more about the courses offered as part of the online program.

 For more information about the online Health Care Administration master's degree, Request More Information or call us at (315) 732-2640 or toll-free at (866) 295-3106.